Select Page

 3. Stand against discrimination

-Take a stand against discrimination and intolerance in your daily life.
-Be aware of prejudices and biases, and actively challenge them whenever possible.
+Fighting discrimination and intolerance in your everyday interactions or everyday discourse is another way of that.
+Be conscious of prejudices and bias and fight them whenever easily possible.

 Conclusion